mheap/nexmo-developer/_documentation/en/voice/voice-api/ncco-reference.md

 The audio stream referred to should be a file in MP3 or WAV format.
 If you have issues with the file playing, please encode it to the following technical specification: [What kind of prerecorded audio files can I use?](https://help.nexmo.com/hc/en-us/articles/115007447567)

-> If you play the same audio file multiple times (using the same recording in many calls), consider adding [Cache-Control](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) header to the URL response with proper values, for example
+> If you play the same audio file multiple times, for example using the same recording in many calls, consider adding a [Cache-Control](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) header to the URL response with proper values.
 >
 > ```
 > Cache-Control: public, max-age=360000
 > ```
 >
-> so that the file would be stored in a cache on Vonage side instead of downloading it each time, which may significantly improve performance and user experience.
-Caching supported for both HTTP and HTTPS URLs.
+> This allows Vonage to cache your audio file instead of downloading it each time, which may significantly improve performance and user experience.
+Caching is supported for both HTTP and HTTPS URLs.

 ## Input